Why I Built This

 Help Make it Better

+Ptolemy is currently in public beta.
 Since this is open-source, it belongs to the community as much as it does to me.
 If you have an idea for a new feature, find a bug, or just want to chat about the future of open journey standards, I'd love to hear from you.